awsdocs/amazon-redshift-getting-started-guide/doc_source/rs-gsg-launch-sample-cluster.md

 1. On the navigation menu, choose **CLUSTERS**, then choose **Create cluster**\.
 The **Create cluster** page appears\.

 1. Choose **dc2\.large** for the node type in the **Compute optimized** section\.
 For **Nodes**, choose **2**\.
-**Note**
-When you are creating a cluster for your data, you can use the Amazon Redshift console to help configure your cluster\.
-To do this, choose **Calculate the best configuration for your needs**\.
-When you do, a section of the page is replaced with controls for you to enter the size of your compressed data\.
-Confirm the defaults and then choose **Select this configuration**\.
-Your cluster configuration is displayed\.

 1. In the **Cluster details** section, specify values for **Cluster identifier**, **Database port**, **Master user name**, and **Master user password**\.
 This tutorial uses these values:
    + **Cluster identifier**: Enter **examplecluster**\.